 Please take advantage of these resources, especially if you or a loved one is facing a terminal illness.

 To learn more about our parish ministries please review our Ministry Opportunities Booklet.

-Help sustain the legacy of our historic Mission: please remember San Buenaventura Mission in your will or estate planning.
+Help sustain the legacy of our historic Mission: please remember San Buenaventura Mission in your will or Trust planning.

 "Siempre Adelante: United in the love of God as a Mission Family."